 Examination focuses on the ears, nose, and throat.

 The pinna and area over the mastoid process should be inspected for redness and swelling.
 The pinna is gently tugged; significant pain exacerbation with tugging suggests otitis externa.
 The ear canal should be examined for redness, discharge, swelling, cerumen or foreign body, and any other lesions.
 The TM should be examined for redness, perforation, and signs of middle ear fluid collection (eg, bulging, distortion, change in normal light reflex).
-A brief bedside test of hearing (see Evaluation of Hearing Loss : Testing) should be conducted.
+A brief bedside test of hearing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss (1).
+More than 10% of people in the US have some degree of hearing loss that compromises their... read more should be conducted.

 The throat should be examined for erythema, tonsillar exudate, peritonsillar swelling, and any mucosal lesions suggesting cancer.